Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Abstract

 \section{Abstract}

-Pretraining RL models on offline video datasets is a promising way to improve their training efficiency in online tasks, but challenging due to the inherent mismatch in tasks, dynamics, and behaviors across domains.
-A recent model, APV~\cite{seo2022reinforcement}, sidesteps the accompanied action records in offline datasets and instead focuses on pretraining a task-irrelevant, action-free world model within the source domains.
-We present Vid2Act, a model-based RL method that learns to transfer valuable action-conditioned dynamics and potentially useful action demonstrations from offline to online settings.
-The main idea is to use the world models not only as simulators for behavior learning but also as tools to measure the domain relevance for both dynamics representation transfer and policy transfer.
-Specifically, we train the world models to generate a set of time-varying task similarities using a domain-selective knowledge distillation loss.
-These similarities serve two purposes: (i) adaptively transferring the most useful source knowledge to facilitate dynamics learning, and (ii) learning to replay the most relevant source actions to guide the target policy.
-We demonstrate the advantages of Vid2Act over the action-free visual RL pretraining method~\cite{seo2022reinforcement} in both Meta-World and DeepMind Control Suite.
+Pretraining reinforcement learning (RL) models on offline datasets is a promising way to improve their training efficiency in online tasks, but challenging due to the inherent mismatch in dynamics and behaviors across various tasks.
+We present a model-based RL method that learns to transfer potentially useful dynamics and action demonstrations from offline data to a novel task.
+The main idea is to use the world models not only as simulators for behavior learning but also as tools to measure the task relevance for both dynamics representation transfer and policy transfer.
+We build a time-varying, domain-selective distillation loss to generate a set of offline-to-online similarity weights.
+These weights serve two purposes: (i) adaptively transferring the task-agnostic knowledge of physical dynamics to facilitate world model training, and (ii) learning to replay relevant source actions to guide the target policy.
+We demonstrate the advantages of our approach compared with the state-of-the-art methods in Meta-World and DeepMind Control Suite.